Avaiga/taipy/INSTALLATION.md

 ```

 These commands should create the directories `taipy/gui/webapp` and `taipy/gui_core/lib` in the
-root directory of the taipy repository.
+the root directory of the taipy repository.

 ### Debugging the JavaScript bundles